Acts 23: Verse 11

-Paul sent to Caesarea (23:23–30)
+Paul sent to Caesarea (verses 23–30)

 The necessity and extent of the military escort for Paul's transfer from Jerusalem to Caesarea (verses 23–24) indicate the danger on the roads at this period, which is corroborated by the historian Flavius Josephus (Josephus.
 Antiquities.
 20.160-6, 185–8; Jewish War.
 2.253-65).
 The tribune, Claudius Lysias, 'wrote a letter' (verse 25), telling 'the story in a way more flattering to himself' (verse 27), but 'otherwise repeats for the governor's benefit' what the readers had known.